Milk Thistle Benefits, Side Effects and Dosage - Dr. Axe

 Milk thistle may interact with some medications, including allergy medicines, anti-anxiety drugs and blood thinners, among others.
 If you are taking any medications, speak with your health care provider to prevent any milk thistle interactions before starting supplementation.

 It also has estrogenic effects, meaning that it mimics the effects of estrogen in the body.
-If you have hormone-sensitive conditions, such as uterine fibroids, endometriosis or ovarian cancer, you should consult with your doctor before starting supplementation.
+If you have hormone-sensitive conditions, such as uterine fibroids, endometriosis or ovarian cancer, you should consult with your healthcare professional before starting supplementation.

 Also note that antioxidants like those found in milk thistle have been shown to possibly interfere with the efficacy of some cancer chemotherapy drugs by protecting cancer cells from cell death.